Ohtani's Tokyo airport arrival hidden from fans hoping to catch a glimpse of Japanese star

 The two-game series to open the MLB season is Tuesday and Wednesday, early evening starts in Tokyo.
 Games will go live in the early morning the same day in North America.
 Japan is 13 hours ahead of the American east coast.

-Fans waited for hours inside the terminal, hoping Ohtani would might show up.
+Fans waited for hours inside the terminal, hoping Ohtani might show.
 Many carried signs of welcome.
-One was a bright yellow board that read: “I love LA.”
+One was a bright yellow board that read, “I love LA.”
 Others wore Dodgers caps and shirts and other garb.

-Several times excited fans reached high with smart phones, thinking Ohtani had arrived.
-It was always a false alarm with mere passengers from other flights coming into view.
+Several times excited fans reached high with smartphones, thinking Ohtani had arrived.
+It was always a false alarm — they mere passengers from other flights.

 Patient and polite, fans eventually departed the reception area when it was clear that Japan's most famous citizen would not appear.